BenTheElder/site/content/posts/open-source-virtual-background.md

-Since I use Linux on my personal desktop (when not playing PC games) I chose to use the [OpenCV][OpenCV] [python bindings] as I'm already familiar with them and they include useful image processing primatives in addition to [V4L2] bindings for reading from webcams.
+Since I use Linux on my personal desktop (when not playing PC games) I chose to use the [OpenCV][OpenCV] [python bindings] as I'm already familiar with them and they include useful image processing primitives in addition to [V4L2] bindings for reading from webcams.

 Reading a frame from the webcam with `python-opencv` is very simple: